A utility-included apartment essentially means you (the resident) pay one single bill to the landlord for rent and utilities.

 What are the Benefits of Having Apartment Utilities Included?

-- Pay one bill (simpler)
+- You pay just one bill (simpler)

 Which Utilities are Included?